slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9755-8/packetizer_raw_output.md

 Clarify the allowed server behavior: either mandate that different message representations use distinct UIDs/UIDVALIDITY (or mailboxes) to preserve immutability per RFC 3501, or explicitly allow per‐client presentation differences with a clear exception.

+**Severity:** High
+  *Basis:* Multiple expert analyses highlight that the potential for different on‐the‐wire representations under a stable UID/UIDVALIDITY conflicts with RFC 3501’s immutability guarantee, risking severe interoperability and synchronization issues.

+**Confidence:** High

 ---

 ## Report 2: 9755-8-2